mandar-damle/HDM-documentation/pages/01.HDM Documentation/01.introduction/default.md

 HDM 2.1.3 consists of microservices that have been packaged as VMs that work together to provide the data and control path to support the aforementioned use cases and to provide a flexible deployment model and failure resilience.
 HDM comprises the following components, dispersed between cloud and on-premises data centers (figure 1):

-The HDM product binaries can be used in VMware Cloud Director, VMware Cloud Service for IBM or VMware Cloud Foundation.
+The HDM product binaries can be used in VMware Cloud Director or VMware Cloud Service for IBM (VCD and VCS).
 The components for each of these deployment is shown below.

 ## HDM Deployment for VMware Cloud Director